Remaking Myself at 50, well 60 then!

 Who: Tom Munch

-What: playing and singing an online concert of sun and moon songs
+What: playing and singing an online concert of Kris Kristofferson and the Highwaymen songs

 Where: facebook.com/tom.munch and tommunch.com/online-concerts